mikics/mikics.github.io/docs/_posts/2022-07-19-scattering-boundary-conditions-in-dolfinx.markdown

 usemathjax: true
 ---

-During the first month of my GSoC 2022 project, I have developed a demo showing how to implement scattering boundary conditions in FEniCSx.
+During the first weeks as a GSoC 2022 contributor for FEniCS, I have developed a demo showing how to implement scattering boundary conditions in FEniCSx.
 In particular, I have used scattering boundary conditions for simulating the scattering of a TM-polarized plane wave by an infinite gold wire.

 # Scattering from a wire with scattering boundary conditions
-This demo is implemented in two files: one for the mesh generation with gmsh, and one for the variational forms and the solver.
-It illustrates how to:
+This demo is implemented in three files: one for the mesh generation with gmsh, one for the calculation of analytical results, and one for the variational forms and the solver.
+The demo illustrates how to:

 - Use complex quantities in FEniCSx
 - Setup and solve Maxwell's equations
-- Implement Scattering Boundary Conditions
+- Implement scattering boundary conditions
+- Calculate analytical and numerical efficiencies for scattering problems

 ## Equations, problem definition and implementation

 First of all, let's import the modules that will be used:

 ```python
 import gmsh